ComplianceAsCode/auditree-arboretum/arboretum/permissions/README.md

 configured to accept exceptions, a warning instead of a failure is generated for those exceptions when direct collaborators matching the exceptions are found.
 * Evidence depended upon:
-    * Recent `direct` collaborators found in organization repositories.
+    * `direct` collaborators found in organization repositories.
       * `raw/permissions/<gh|gl|bb>_direct_collaborators_<org_url_hash>.json`
       * NOTE: Only gh (Github) is currently supported by this check.
 Gitlab and Bitbucket support coming soon...
 * Configuration elements: